EveryoneDestroysTheWorld/design/money/shop.md

 </table>

 ### All views, excluding Overview
-Each item, ability, and attachment will use this button template:
+Each item, archetype, and attachment will use this button template:

 <table>
   <thead>